yegor256/blog/_posts/2014/oct/2014-10-05-ten-hosted-continuous-integration-services.md

 and combine them into pipelines.
 I'm not sure yet how these mechanisms may help in small and medium size projects we're mostly working with, but they look "cool."
-There is also a very unfortunate limitation of 2Gb RAM per build&mdash;some of my Java projects fail because of that.
+There is also a very unfortunate limitation of 2Gb RAM per build---some of my Java projects fail because of that.
-Besides that, they don't give full access to the build server, for example we can't modify anything in `/etc`&mdash;it is a show-stopper for us.
+Besides that, they don't give full access to the build server, for example we can't modify anything in `/etc`---it is a show-stopper for us.

 [**Codeship**](https://codeship.com) works fine, but their web UI looks a bit out-dated.
 Besides that, they promise to work with pull